Penguin-cyber/Piano-Playing-Robot/README.md

 # Introduction

-Hence, the goal of this paper is to address the use of anthropomorphic robotic hands in a creative field: music.
-Specifically, the plausibility of using anthropomorphic robotic hands to play music on a piano is highlighted.
+There are many interesting ways robotic hands could be useful to pianists.
 Although there are methods for which the piano can be played autonomously, these methods do not involve anthropomorphism.
 Anthropomorphic robotic hands would provide an accurate reference that pianists could use when learning various pieces.
 They would provide excellent utility for pianists who wish to understand the technique and form required for challenging passages.
 Thus,